JunioDo/fuxt-wordpress/README.md

 ## Documentation

-For detailed explanation on how things work, checkout [the wiki](https://github.com/funkhaus/fuxt/wiki).
+For detailed explanation on how things work, checkout.